snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-ios-tracker-1.3.0-released/index.md

 tags: [snowplow, objc, ios, tracker]
 author: Alex Benini
 category: Releases
-permalink: /blog/2020/04/17/snowplow-ios-tracker-1.3.0-released/
+permalink: /blog/2020/04/24/snowplow-ios-tracker-1.3.0-released/
 discourse: false
 ---

 We are pleased to announce a new release of the [Snowplow iOS Tracker][objc-tracker].
 [Version 1.3.0][1.3.0-tag] is an important release that introduces Global Contexts, GDPR contexts and support for the Swift Package Manager thanks to the contribution of [@vauxhall][contributor].
-Swift Package Maanger completes the list of supported dependency managers, which already includes Cocoapods and Carthage.
+Swift Package Manager completes the list of supported dependency managers, which already includes Cocoapods and Carthage.

 Read on below for: